enonic/starter-react4xp/README.md

 # starter-react4xp

-React4xp starter, for integrating React with Enonic XP.
+This starter provides the building blocks for integrating React in Enonic XP on client- and serverside.

+This covers build steps and runtime: a Gradle/NPM build setup with [a library](https://github.com/enonic/lib-react4xp) and a few [companion NPM packages](https://www.npmjs.com/package/react4xp).
 Compiles and serves standard JSX-format React components from XP.

-A simple example XP part with React rendering and a barebone page controller is included. **See [the react4xp introduction](https://developer.enonic.com/templates/react4xp)** for a tutorial and links to more comprehensive documentation.
+A simple example XP part with React rendering and a barebone page controller is included.

----

-## Quick overview

-This starter provides the building blocks for client- and serverside React support in Enonic XP: a Gradle/NPM build setup with [a library](https://github.com/enonic/lib-react4xp) and a few [companion NPM packages](https://www.npmjs.com/package/react4xp).
+**See [the react4xp introduction](https://developer.enonic.com/templates/react4xp)** for a tutorial and more comprehensive documentation.

-Prerequisites: installed [Enonic XP 7.x](https://developer.enonic.com/) with Gradle and Node/NPM.
+Requires: installed [Enonic XP 7.x](https://developer.enonic.com/) with [Gradle](https://docs.gradle.org/current/userguide/getting_started.html) and Node/NPM.

-## Easy setup after building:
+## Easy setup after building

 For complete setup info, see [the react4xp introduction](https://developer.enonic.com/templates/react4xp).
 Crash course, after getting this starter running: